mikaelbr/writings/js-syntax-series/function-arguments.md

 your parameters and with an explicit API you should do that.
 This means not relying on `arguments` variable, but using rest, and instead of overloading functions through arguments you should have separate functions with separate names being more explicit with the use case.
-It is how ever, cases where things like checking argument count and argument types makes sense.
+It's how ever, cases where things like checking argument count and argument types makes sense.
 When making functions, in any language, thin about the consumer of the function.
 Think about the invokation site.
 What makes more sense for using it.
 Optimizing for